EBhuvan06/sky2syn_week_1/README.md

 end
 endmodule
 ```
-But for this code the q is going to be 1 every where as where reset is high we are assigning 1 to it so every where its going to be 1 irrespective of clk and reset.
+But for this code the q is going to be 1 every where as where reset is high we are assigning 1 to it so every where its going to be 1 irrespective of clk and reset. \
+Lets see the output waveform.
 ![Graph_2](Week_1/const_2.png)
+The out put synthesis is optimised into a single block because any instant of clock or reset the output is 1 so it is optimised to a single block
 ![optimisation](Week_1/const2_out.png)